dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 spreading rumors.
 They do it by affecting your visibility on social media applications.

+### It's Immature, Plain and Simple

 What they do is so incredibly immature, if you think about it.
 For me, they actively engaged in disconnecting me from any friendships or relationships that might emerge that make me feel good about myself.
 That's the primary motivation: destroy you emotionally and invoke some protracted psychiatric state that destroys you from the soul outward.

+### Robbed of Types of Experiences Necessary for Social Development

 For me, it lasted so long, it's done irreversible emotional and psychological damage.
 It's affected me so long that I've been